floydhub/floydhub.github.io/_posts/2018-11-13-colorizing-and-restoring-old-images-with-deep-learning.md

 ---
-layout: "post"
+author: Charlie Harrington
-title: "DeOldify: Colorizing and Restoring Old Images and Videos with Deep Learning"
+date: 2018-11-13 19:01:30 +0000
-date: "2018-11-13 19:01:30 +0000"
+excerpt: 'Jason Antic''s DeOldify deep learning project not only colorizes images but also restores them with stunning results.
+Learn more about his approach in this FloydHub #humansofml interview.'
-slug: "colorizing-and-restoring-old-images-with-deep-learning"
+feature_image: /assets/images/hero/colorizing-and-restoring-old-images-with-deep-learning-hero.png
-author: "Charlie Harrington"
+layout: post
-excerpt: "Jason Antic's DeOldify deep learning project not only colorizes images but also restores them with stunning results.
-Learn more about his approach in this FloydHub #humansofml interview."
+slug: colorizing-and-restoring-old-images-with-deep-learning
-feature_image: "__GHOST_URL__/content/images/2018/11/pasted-image-0.png"
+tags: '[]'
-tags: "[]"
+title: 'DeOldify: Colorizing and Restoring Old Images and Videos with Deep Learning'
 ---

 Colorizing black and white images with deep learning has become an impressive [showcase](https://floydhub.github.io/colorizing-b-w-photos-with-neural-networks/) for the real-world application of neural networks in our lives.